 The big elephant in the NMS room is low back pain, and to the world at large that’s been chiropractic’s arena.
 SMT, the profession’s historic therapeutic intervention, targets restoration of tightly focused motion to a single link in the kinetic chain, spinal or extremity.
 Muscle therapy removes restrictions to motion in soft tissue and fascia.
 The StrongPosture® protocols systematically sequences attentional focus on motion to these links, restraining coupling by PostureZone®, along tracks targeting the three elements of posture: balance, alignment and motion.

-Here’s the essence of what I’ve taught doctors and therapists over the past 12 years: Focusing attention on one link in the kinetic chain at a time can retrain fine control and align subjective perception of body position with objective reality.
+Here’s the essence of what I’ve taught doctors and therapists over the past 12 years: Focusing attention on one link in the kinetic chain at a time can retrain fine control and align subjective perception of body position with objective reality through biofeedback.
 In other words, reducing errors between perception and motion, or correcting sensori-motor errors.